 Andy Levchuk is a member of the firm’s Litigation/ADR Department and works in the Springfield office.
-His practice focuses on complex civil and criminal litigation, including ERISA litigation, responses to government investigations, and advising clients in the growing field of state and federal data protection and privacy rights.
+His practice focuses on complex civil and criminal litigation, including all matters dealing with federal and state agencies, and advising clients in the growing field of state and federal data protection and privacy rights.
 Andy has earned a Martindale-Hubbell® AV Preeminent Peer Review Rating™.

 Andy spent 24 years at the U.S. Department of Justice, where he tried cases across the country and argued 30 appellate cases in the United States Courts of Appeals.